Kaviarasu510/Echoserver/README.md

 ## RESULT:
-The program is executed successfully
+The program is executed successfully.